 About the project

-But despite cyclist accidents being widely-acknowledged as a critical issue, a practical solution for their prevention has yet to be developed.
+However, a practical solution for their prevention has yet to be developed.
 This is because there is currently a lack of understanding of the mechanics and behavioural traits of cyclist-vehicle near-miss and crash situations due to the absence of the relevant enabling technology for their analysis on the one hand, and of accurate trajectory prediction models that would allow preventive action to the taken on the other.

-- By developing a technological solution that will allow accurately mapping bicycles and motorised vehicles in relation to one another.
+- by developing a technological solution that will allow accurately mapping bicycles and motorised vehicles in relation to one another;

-- By formulating and validating trajectory and conflict prediction models with a time horizon of 5-10 seconds.
+- by formulating and validating trajectory and conflict prediction models with a time horizon of 5-10 seconds;

-- By designing relevant preventive actions and mechanisms.
+- by designing relevant preventive actions and mechanisms.

 To this end, it is planned to nurture the potential of key research facilities available at the Transportation Research Group (TRG), such as a fully instrumented vehicle and bicycle for field data collection, and a driving simulator or a 360-degree virtual reality facility for validation.